The Cotton Ball

 We employed the services of Grapevine Catering to feed all 26 of us.
 The beautiful couple delivered dips, cheese, fruit, salads, bread, chicken and lamb for the barbeque.
 The food was fresh, tasty, and there was a lot of it.
 The cost for the food, delivery and condiments was very reasonable at $28.00 per head.
 We spent Friday walking the beautiful track to the Cape Byron Lighthouse, watching whales and dolphins along the way.

 After a day of shopping and walking on the beach the next night, we ordered food in so we could enjoy our luxury house.
 We would truly love to stay longer in this accommodation on another occasion.
-Byron Luxury Beach Houses is perfect for families or couples.”
+Byron Luxury Beach Houses is perfect for families or couples or even group accommodation.”

 The Cotton Ball is an important event that helps raise valuable funds, which goes to critical family support services, nursing programs, respite for the families, and financial support to help people who are less fortunate than others.